Viagr Aboys

-Viagr Aboys is the fourth studio album by Swedish post-punk band Viagra Boys.
+Viagr Aboys (stylized in lowercase) is the fourth studio album by Swedish post-punk band Viagra Boys.
 It was released on 25 April 2025 through Shrimptech Enterprises.

 Background and theme

-Viagr Aboys was produced by long-time collaborator Pelle Gunnerfeldt and serves as the debut release through their own newly-launched Shrimptech Enterprises after their departure from Year0001 in 2024.
+Viagr Aboys was produced by long-time collaborator Pelle Gunnerfeldt and serves as the debut release through their own newly launched Shrimptech Enterprises after their departure from Year0001 in 2024.
 In August 2024, lead singer Sebastian Murphy first revealed to NME that the band has a new album on the way, having "taken different approaches to songwriting" this time.
-The goal was to incorporate "a little bit of everything" and "see where it ends up" with hopes that people do not "expect what's coming".
+The goal was to incorporate "a little bit of everything" and "see where it ends up" with hopes that people do not "expect what's coming."

-The band later described the record as "juxtaposing real life with high art".
-It is set to "follow on" from their previous "politically-charged" album but also be a "little different".
+The band later described the record as "juxtaposing real life with high art."
+It is set to "follow on" from their previous "politically-charged" album but also be a "little different."
 Murphy admitted that "the whole political thing was exhausting" and created a record that is "a bit simple and stupid" because this reflects his personality.